eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 Some ROS 2 CLI tools can be executed without the ROS 2 Daemon.
-In order to these tools to connect with a Discovery Server and receive all the topics info they need to be instanciated as a Server different than the main one, because they are volatile nodes.
+In order to these tools to connect with a Discovery Server and receive all the topics info they need to be instantiated as a Server different than the main one, because they are volatile nodes.

 We can configure a Discovery Server that is connected to the main Server using a similar